 What Are The AFC West Standings

-This is where you will find located the up-to-date AFC West standings and it could be a year of flux within the division.
+This is where you will find located the up-to-date AFC West standings and it was a strange betting year within the division in 2016.

 How To Win AFC West Bets